By: Roliena Slingerland

 “Such an innocent.
 Your world of bubbles and wrap and castles and glory.
 And God.
 It’s every man for himself.”
 The glint is back.
 The hardness around the pupils.
 That cold look that remains if all else is stripped away.
 Nothing can soften it.
 It knows; it’s been to the other side.

-You swallow down the bile rising in your throat.
-He’s been dying all along, and it’s not the cancer that you think about.
+She swallows down the bile rising in her throat.
+He’s been dying all along, and it’s not the cancer she thinks with bitterness.

 “The meds.
 Give them to me, butterfly.”